 - manage a business with a different name without telling people you do business with that you’re bankrupt

 - work as an insolvency practitioner (an authorised debt specialist)

-It’s a criminal offence to break the restrictions - you may be prosecuted if you do so.
+It’s a criminal offence to break the restrictions - you might be prosecuted if you do so.

 You must co-operate with the people managing your bankruptcy, eg provide information they ask for.

 How long the restrictions last